Frequently Asked Questions

 The Office of Council Services can be reached by dialing toll-free: 1-800-272-0098.

-25. How do I contact/call Councilmembers if I live on Moloka`i?
+21. How do I contact/call Councilmembers if I live on Molokai?

 The Office of Council Services can be reached by dialing toll-free: 1-800-272-0026.

-“Chair’s 3 Minutes” is a weekly column to explain the latest news on county legislative matters.
-Go to MauiCounty.us for more information.
-Review past articles here.
+Council’s 3 Minutes is a twice-monthly column discussing the latest news on county legislative matters.
+You can review past articles here.